 3rd – 6th: 6-4 pg 143 – The Holy Spirit Guides the Church

 JK-SK: 6 , pg 108 – Unit Review

 1st -2nd: 6-4/5, pg 136-143 – God Gave Us His Rules

 3rd – 6th: pg 156 The Feast of the Holy Apostles (30th)

 Last day of Sunday School and Certificates to be handed out.

 Sunday School will resume again after the Summer.

 Text Books for Lessons: SK.
 Happy with God, 1.
 Reaching for Jesus, 2 Loving God, 3.
 Sharing God’s World, 4.
 Growing with God, 5 God Calls Us

 Daily Bible Readings: www.goarch.org/chapel

-Orthodox Calendar for the Month: www.goarch.org/chapel/calendar
+Orthodox Calendar and Readings: www.goarch.org/chapel/calendar